Puerto Rico Electric Power Authority: Hurricanes Irma and Maria

 In January 2018, it had been predicted that generation would reach 95% by the following month, and 100% of customers would be restored by June 2018.

 On April 18, 2018, an accident at a transmission line knocked out the electrical grid of Puerto Rico.
 All the island lost power.
 The following afternoon, PREPA announced that service had been restored to 97% of customers, the same percentage as before this blackout.
 40,000 customers were still out of service due to the hurricane seven months earlier.

 With June 1 the official start of the 2018 hurricane season, an estimated 11,000+ customers remained without power, possibly for another two months.
 Although an estimated $3.8B was spent on power grid work since the September hurricanes, the grid is still considered fragile and vulnerable.
-PREPA announced a $500M one-year master services agreement with MasTec for further power grid reconstruction and modernization services.
+PREPA announced a $500M one-year master service agreement with MasTec for further power grid reconstruction and modernization services.